PUBLYTO Token (PUB) Price Reaches $0.0001 on Exchanges

-PUBLYTO Token (CURRENCY:PUB) traded down 4% against the dollar during the 24 hour period ending at 21:00 PM E.T. on January 2nd.
-One PUBLYTO Token token can currently be purchased for approximately $0.0001 or 0.00000002 BTC on major exchanges including CoinBene and Chaince.
-During the last seven days, PUBLYTO Token has traded 13.3% higher against the dollar.
-PUBLYTO Token has a total market capitalization of $186,997.00 and $652.00 worth of PUBLYTO Token was traded on exchanges in the last day.
+PUBLYTO Token (CURRENCY:PUB) traded up 2.2% against the dollar during the 24 hour period ending at 0:00 AM ET on January 7th.
+In the last week, PUBLYTO Token has traded 12% higher against the dollar.
+PUBLYTO Token has a market cap of $219,389.00 and $820.00 worth of PUBLYTO Token was traded on exchanges in the last 24 hours.
+One PUBLYTO Token token can now be bought for about $0.0001 or 0.00000002 BTC on popular exchanges including Chaince and CoinBene.

 - COZ (COZ) traded up 26.7% against the dollar and now trades at $0.22 or 0.00004541 BTC.